Why pet insurance is even more important in your senior years

 No matter how careful you are with your pet, accidents can happen and illnesses can strike at any time.
 By purchasing pet insurance, you’re buying peace of mind that you can do everything you can for your pet in times of trouble.

-Individual schemes vary in the types of procedures covered, but as a general guide, most policies will cover between 80 and 100% of your vet bills following an accident or illness (though there are limits to the amount you can claim each year).
+Individual schemes vary in the types of procedures covered, but as a general guide, most policies will cover up to 80% of your eligible vet bills following a specified accidental injury or illness.4

-The cost of pet insurance varies, depending on the type of cover you choose, and there are usually discounts for multiple pets should you have more than one you want to insure.
-Some breeds might attract higher premiums due to their known predisposition to inherited and other problems.
+The cost of pet insurance varies, depending on the type of cover you choose, and some breeds might attract higher premiums due to their known predisposition to inherited and other problems.

-The key benefits to taking out pet insurance with the Australian Seniors Insurance Agency include:
+The key benefits of Seniors Pet Insurance include:

 - Reimbursement for up to 80% of your eligible vet bills4